PNeekeetah/DesigningDataIntensiveApplications/Chapter9.md

 !!! linearizability is different from serializability
 - serializability means that transactions behave as if they have been executed in a certain order
-- linearizability on the other hand is a recency guarantee on reason rights of register
+- linearizability on the other hand is a recency guarantee on the read register

 - databases may provide both serializability and linearizability
 - this is called strict serializability